kritoke/fend-project-memory-game/README.md

 5. Implements some checks to handle whether you click more than two cards in a row to prevent certain bugs that arise from that.
 6. Tracks how many moves (each set of two cards flipped over) are made in the game.
 7. Opens a congrats dialog whenever all cards are finally matched and allows you to start a new game in the same dialog.

+## Dependencies

+This program requires jQuery and a modern web browser that supports CSS3 and jQuery.
+It also incorporates the jquery-modal plugin for the modal dialog.